oscar-rincon/oscar-rincon/README.md

 ## Hi, I’m Oscar Rincon 👋

 I am currently freelancer as LaTeX book designer for the publishing house of the Universidad de Antioquia.
-I have been a lecturer in courses of physics for the biology department and the master's degree in teaching mathematics at the University of Antioquia.
+I have been a lecturer in courses of physics for the biology department at the University of Antioquia.

 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on data science projects